This page is under construction. Sorry for the inconvenience, but I am trying to make this page easier to understand.

 5) Revenue generated from unauthorized accommodation may not be recognized by the lender.

-6) Unauthorized accommodation or non-conforming as it is called in Whistler.
+6) Unauthorized accommodation or non-conforming as it may be incorrectly referred to in Whistler.
 This space may be reported to the Fire Department by a nosy neighbor or tenant.
 You will be asked to return the space to the original state as per the building plans on file at the RMOW.
 You will be required to acknowledge this unauthorized space in the contract.
+Best read my blog on Unauthorized Accommodation and how it can be remedied at your expense.

 7) Acknowledge that you have waived the right to a home inspection, if applicable.